 If your family kicks into Christmas mode the minute your Halloween costumes come off, we're not judging—in fact, we're right there behind you in the Santa hats!
 Reserve your spots for Polar Express train rides and Macy's Santaland, which is by (FREE) reservation only again in 2018.
 Meanwhile, the NYBG's holiday train show returns this month with new creations, along with the beloved Macy's Thanksgiving Day Parade, and iconic NYC toy wonderland FAO Schwarz.

 Read on for the best family outings in November, and for more options, check our Event Calendar and Fall Fun Guide.

-As always, if an event piques your interest, be sure to click through to our listing for all the details, including address and time.
-And keep in mind: In NYC, really cool things to do with kids often get booked up quickly—especially as the holidays approach.
-So buy your tickets ASAP or, in the case of FREE events, arrive as early as possible to try to beat the crowds.
+As always, be sure to click through to our event listings for all the details, including address, time, and pricing.
+Keep in mind that the really cool (and no-cost!) kid stuff in NYC books up quickly—especially as the holidays approach—so buy your tickets ASAP or, in the case of FREE events, arrive as early as possible to try to beat the crowds.

 Canstruction — Battery Park City

 Architects, engineers, and contractors come together in this unique design competition in which participants use unopened cans of food to create large-scale installations.
 The annual competition celebrates its 26th anniversary this season and once the exhibition is dismantled, all the cans are donated to City Harvest.
 Visitors are encouraged to bring cans of food for the charity, too.
 FREE but bring cans of food to donate.

 Día De Los Muertos Celebrations — Crown Heights and Upper West Side